Not a Member?

 Continuation of Pregnancy

-If a woman becomes pregnant with LILETTA in place and if LILETTA cannot be removed or the woman chooses not to have it removed, warn her that failure to remove LILETTA increases the risk of miscarriage, sepsis, premature labor, and premature delivery.
-Prenatal care should include counseling about these risks and that she should report immediately any flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge or leakage of fluid, or any other symptom that suggests complications of the pregnancy.
+If a patient becomes pregnant with LILETTA in place and if LILETTA cannot be removed or the patient chooses not to have it removed, warn the patient that failure to remove LILETTA increases the risk of miscarriage, sepsis, premature labor, and premature delivery.
+Prenatal care should include counseling about these risks and instructions to immediately report any flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge or leakage of fluid, or any other symptom that suggests complications of the pregnancy.

-Insertion of LILETTA is contraindicated in the presence of known or suspected PID or endometritis or a history of PID unless there has been a subsequent intrauterine pregnancy.
+Insertion of LILETTA is contraindicated in the presence of known or suspected PID or endometritis.
 As well, it is contraindicated in patients with untreated acute cervicitis or vaginitis (including bacterial vaginosis), known chlamydial or gonococcal cervical infection, or other known lower genital tract infections, until the infection is controlled.
 IUSs have been associated with an increased risk of PID, most likely due to organisms being introduced into the uterus during insertion.
 Assess risk factors for infection accordingly.

 PID and endometritis are often associated with a sexually transmitted infection (STI), and LILETTA does not protect against STIs.
-The risk of PID or endometritis is greater for women who have multiple sexual partners, and for women whose sexual partner(s) have multiple sexual partners.
-Women who have had PID or endometritis are at increased risk for a recurrence or re-infection.
-Other risk factors for these infections include leukemia, acquired immune deficiency syndrome (AIDS), and illicit intravenous drug use.
+The risk of PID or endometritis is greater for patients who have multiple sexual partners, and for patients whose sexual partner(s) have multiple sexual partners.
+Patients who have had PID or endometritis are at increased risk for recurrence or re-infection.
+Other risk factors for these infections include unprotected sex and acquired immune deficiency syndrome (AIDS).

 Asymptomatic PID or Endometritis